What solutions do Cotel offer?

 Is it legal to have a signal booster?

 Yes.
-In April 2018, Ofcom, the UK's communications regulator, enforced new regulations that allow you to use specific mobile signal repeaters without the need for a licence.
+In April 2018, Ofcom, the UK's communications regulator, enforced new regulations that allow you to use specific mobile signal repeaters without the need for a license.

 Are signal boosters worth it?

 Yes.
 Signal boosters are designed to strengthen weak 3G and 4G LTE service for any mobile carrier - The stress you will alleviate as a result of stronger service is invaluable.
 Stress causes a serious negative impact to health and well-being.

 Do 4G signal boosters work?

 Yes.
 When using a signal booster, there will be seamless compatibility between the device and your network carrier.
 The signal booster will receive the weak 3G or 4G signal and amplify it so that you receive a stronger signal.
 See our Smart Signal Boosters page for more information.

 There are a number of things you can try to increase your mobile signal strength, such as stepping outside, getting close to a window, standing away from tall buildings, travelling as high as possible… However, it’s likely that this type of solution will be a hindrance and not work all that effectively.
 The best solution to permanently boost your signal strength by a noticeable level would be to use a cellular signal booster – the booster will receive the poor signal strength, strengthen it and then transmit the stronger signal strength which you can use.
 See our Smart Signal Boosters page for more information.